 Grade of I (Incomplete), is given to students who are not able to meet all the course requirements at the end of the semester or summer school due to a valid justification accepted by the instructor.
 Students who receive a letter grade “I” must complete their missing course requirements and receive a letter grade within one week following the date the end of semester or summer school grades submitted.
 However, in the event of special cases, this period can be extended until two weeks before the beginning of registration for the next semester, upon the recommendation of the respective department head and the decision of the respective administrative board.
 Otherwise, grade of “I” will automatically become grade of “FF” or grade of “U”.

-Grade of W (Withdrawal) is used for the courses that the student withdraws from, within the first 10 weeks of the semester after the add/ drop period is over, upon the recommendation of his/ her advisor and the permission of the instructor that teaches the course.
-A student is not allowed to withdraw from courses during the first two semesters of his/ her associate/undergraduate degree program and from those courses he/she has to repeat and received grade “W” before, which are not included in the grade average.
+Grade of W (Withdrawal) Student can withdraw on the dates specified in the academic calendar, Grade of ''W'' is used for courses the student withdraws from upon the recommendation of the advisor and the permission of the instructor that teaches the course.
+A student is not allowed to withdraw from compulsory courses, courses taken to increase the grades, courses he/she has to repeat, and received grade “W” before, which are not included in the grade average, during the first two semesters of his/ her associate/undergraduate degree program.
+Freshmen of undergraduate programs can only withdraw from general education courses that may be considered as elective courses in their instruction plans.
 A student is allowed to withdraw from one course, including double major, minor, or certificate program courses, at the most in one semester, and two courses at the most during his/ her associate degree study, and six courses during his/her undergraduate study upon the recommendation of the advisor and the permission of the instructor that teaches the course.
-A student has to take the course that he/she withdrew from, the first semester in which it is offered.
-In accordance with the protocols made between Izmir University of Economics and educational institutions or official authorities abroad, the exchange program students being educated at Izmir University of Economics may withdraw from courses upon the recommendation of International Relations Office Directorate and the permission of the instructor.
-In this case, the rules concerning the grade of “W” will not be applied.
+In accordance with the protocols made between Izmir University of Economics and educational institutions or official authorities abroad, the exchange program students studying at Izmir University of Economics may withdraw from courses upon the recommendation of Office of International Relations Directorate and the permission of the instructor.
+In this case, the rules concerning the grade of “W” will not be applied to these students.

 Explanations for Withdrawal